Consent Order vs Binding Financial Agreement

 - Also, if there has been a significant change in circumstances for children (if parenting orders are included) or in relation to spousal maintenance provisions (e.g., a significant change in financial circumstances making the order no longer appropriate).

-- Flexibility & Certainty: Offers good certainty once made.
-Less flexible to change than a BFA might appear, as variations usually require a fresh application to the Court and demonstrating a significant change in circumstances or mutual agreement leading to new consent orders.
+- 8.Consent Orders offer certainty once made.
+They are less flexible than a BFA, as changes usually require a new court application and proof of a significant change in circumstances or a new agreement.

 Binding Financial Agreements (BFAs)